AmaliaCastillo/AmaliaCastillo/README.md

 # <a href="https://www.linkedin.com/in/amalia-castillo-g/">Amalia Castillo</a> :smiley:

-Economics Student at PUCP | Intern in Salesfor Perú
+Economics Student at PUCP | Intern in Ntt Data Perú

 - 🔭 I’m currently working on Salesforce Perú.